DelfiniClick

 Media Heyday: Aspirin and (Potentially) Reduced Risk of Breast Cancer

 We have repeatedly seen clinicians and patients make therapeutic decisions based on observational data.
-The HRT story is the classic case.
-Using HRT in women with coronary artery disease became usual care based on case-control and cohort studies.
-Years later RCTs showed there were more harms than benefits with HRT and no cardiac protection.
+The hormone replacement therapy (HRT) story is the classic case.
+Using HRT in women with coronary artery disease became usual care based on case-control and cohort studies that reported benefit.
+Years later randomized controlled trials (RCTs) showed there were more harms than benefits with HRT and no cardiac protection.

 It is interesting to look at some of the language in the media when a “breakthrough” publication appears.
-Below are some quotes from various newspapers regarding the association of ASA and a decreased risk of breast cancer for the JAMA case/control study (Terry MB, Gammon MD, Zhang FF, et al. Association of frequency and duration of aspirin use and hormone receptor status with breast cancer risk.
+Below are some quotes from various newspapers regarding the association of aspirin (ASA) and a decreased risk of breast cancer in the JAMA case/control study (Terry MB, Gammon MD, Zhang FF, et al. Association of frequency and duration of aspirin use and hormone receptor status with breast cancer risk.
 JAMA.
-2004;291:2433-2440 — PMID: 15161893).
+2004;291:2433-2440—PMID: 15161893).

 Health-AFP